In this article

 Social media influencers aren’t just huge, international celebrities with millions of followers.
 Micro-influencers, who might only have a few thousand followers online, tend to have more engaged audiences than the big names.
 Depending on their focus, this can make them perfect for your local marketing efforts.

-If you already have a successful Instagram account, you might not even need to look far.
-The Startup recommends finding micro-influencers who already follow you, or who’ve done business with you, as a natural starting point for local marketing.
+If you already have a successful Instagram or TikTok account, you might not even need to look far.
+It’s likely you have micro-influencers who already follow you, or who’ve done business with you, and those are a natural starting point for local marketing.
 Otherwise, dig into local hashtags and see who’s getting attention and whose brand works well with yours.
-Getting your tours and activities into their photos and stories can be a great way to drum up interest from engaged locals.
+Getting your tours and activities into their photos, videos and stories can be a great way to drum up interest from engaged locals.

-Don’t be afraid to look at local bloggers, too.
-While Instagram dominates the influencer conversation, it’s not the right platform for every demographic.
+Don’t be afraid to look at other platforms, too.
+While Instagram and TikTok dominate the influencer conversation, they’re not the right platform for every demographic – maybe your guests are Facebook types, or thrive on YouTube shorts.
 To succeed at local marketing, you need to be wherever your ideal customers can be found.

 Local guests are particularly good targets for personalized campaigns.
 Give them the tools they need to spread positive word of mouth: links to leave reviews on your website and local search profiles, promos to share with friends and family, referral programs and loyalty programs to keep them coming back for more.